Last Updated on April 8, 2023 by Nicole

 Accommodation and Location

 We arrived late in the evening.
 Five of us came in from the West Coast of North America and one arrived from Dubai.
-We booked an Airbnb with four bedrooms (eight beds), a large living room, full kitchen and a penthouse deck next to Bilbao subway station, a very central and cool part of town.
+We booked an Airbnb with four bedrooms (eight beds), a large living room, full kitchen and a penthouse deck next to Bilbao subway station, one of the best areas to stay in Madrid.
 The accommodation was excellent!
 The large living space allowed us to comfortably hang out with each other.
 We were just steps away from terrific shopping that offered everything that we needed: from baked goods and coffee, to wine and cheese, and a few hip clothing shops in between.

 We regularly used the subway during the day and found it easy and inexpensive to use.
 Taxis were everywhere.
 We found them safe and reliable, and were a dependable means of transportation in the evening.
 We were always a short subway or taxi ride away from major tourist destinations or amazing restaurants.